 Gulf Coast Wildlife Rescue is a tax-exempt non-profit organization of permitted wildlife rehabilitators and volunteers dedicated to caring for injured and orphaned wildlife for the purpose of release back into the wild.
 The primary activity of GCWR is to provide food, shelter, medical treatment, and rehabilitation to all Texas native wildlife at no cost to the public.
 We serve the Brazoria and Matagorda County areas along the upper Texas Gulf Coast.
 GCWR is an all volunteer organization with no paid employees.

-The Heard Natural Science Museum & Wildlife Sanctuary, in McKinney Texas, is the result of Bessie Heard's vision for the future and her commitment to the community and North Texas.
-Founded in 1967, the Heard consists of a 289-acre wildlife sanctuary and a natural science museum for the primary purpose of educating children.
+The Heard Natural Science Museum & Wildlife Sanctuary, in McKinney Texas, is the result of Bessie Heard’s vision for the future and her commitment to the community and North Texas.
+Founded in 1967, the Heard consists of a 289 acre wildlife sanctuary and a natural science museum for the primary purpose of educating children about

 | Lake Livingston State Park |

 At Lake Livingston State Park, you can swim, fish, boat, hike, bird, camp, picnic, mountain bike, geocache, and study nature.
 We have activities for the whole family!
 We offer many camping options, from tent sites with water nearby up to campsites with full hookups.
 You can also rent one of ten screened shelters, some of which are ADA accessible.
 Or book one of our group facilities for your next reunion.

 Our Mission: to connect people, birds and nature; to celebrate the diversity of regional bird species as evidenced by Audubon's Christmas Bird Count; to create active involvement in science and art; and to encourage awareness and stewardship of the Matagorda Bay ecosystem.